microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

 1. Create the project directory

-    This tutorial assumes your project is located in `/home/helloworld`.
+    This tutorial assumes your project is located in `~/helloworld` and that it should be placed next to your vcpkg directory.
 If you intend to place your project somewhere else, replace any references to that path with your preferred path.

-    Create a directory named "helloworld" to contain your project files, put it right next to your vcpkg directory.
-Then, navigate to your project directory.
+    To create the directory and navigate into it, run:

     ```bash
-    mkdir helloworld && cd helloworld
+    mkdir -p ~/helloworld && cd ~/helloworld
     ```

 2. Create the manifest

     Next, create a file named `vcpkg.json` in your project's directory, this is your manifest file. vcpkg reads the manifest file to learn what dependencies to install.
+The `vcpkg.json` file serves as the foundation to integrate vcpkg in your C++ project.
+Initially, the file contains an empty JSON object; additional attributes like dependencies and supported features can be added as your project grows.

     From within the `helloworld` directory, run: